Hyattsville FEWture Food Forests

 The Maryland FEWture Team’s engagement in Hyattsville’s Food Forests will:

-• Leverage the skills, knowledge, research, and capacity of the University to improve efficiencies and addressing challenges
+- Leverage the skills, knowledge, research, and capacity of the University to improve efficiencies and address challenges

 This project achieves the Global FEWture Alliance objectives: